A Wizard of Mars: Major characters in A Wizard Of Mars

 Juanita "Nita" Louise Callahan is an experienced wizard of around fourteen or fifteen.
 She is still able to work with living things, but her powers are now developing more towards the oracular bend.
 She has a lot on her shoulders, having to deal with grief after her mother's and Ponch's death, as well as her sister Dairine, who, after the loss of Roshaun is behaving oddly as well as being sullen and unresponsive—and Carmela is taunting her about her middle name as well, which she hates, though it gives no reason why.
 She was initially uninterested in the "Martian thing," but gets caught up in it quickly as Carmela uncovers an ancient prophecy and Kit starts acting strangely and then disappears completely.
 She has several spectacular moments and has to make the most "active" choices and possibly has the most "fighting" role in the book, as Kit makes choices, as important as Nita's but more passive.
 She starts to have feelings toward Kit, though she has no "soppy" moments.
-She develops an elemental affinity with water, which proves important later, along with her friendship with the whale wizard S'ree, and uses the Gibraltar Passthrough (a powerful wizardry developed by the hydromage Angelina Pellegrino) to save her life, along with several other wizardries, though they cost her vast amounts of energy and power.
+She develops an elemental affinity with water, which proves important later, along with her friendship with the whale wizard S'ree, and uses the Gibraltar Pass through (a powerful wizardry developed by the hydro mage Angelina Pellegrino) to save her life, along with several other wizardries, though they cost her vast amounts of energy and power.
 She duels Aurilelde in what is supposed to be to the death, but after defeating her thoroughly, breaks the prophecy which said "She will slay her rival."